 Swiggy

 Swiggy, the online food delivery company, offers its regular delivery partners two days of paid leave each month.
 With a “no questions asked” policy, workers can take paid time off each month for period-related symptoms.
-This policy is part of Swiggy’s broader strategy to address and support women-focused workplace issues, acknowledging the discomfort delivery drivers might experience while working on the road.
+This policy is part of Swiggy’s broader strategy to address and support women-focused workplace issues.
+The company acknowledges the discomfort delivery drivers might experience while working on the road.

 Zomato